 Backed veneer has an acclimatization stage, where you need to leave it to adjust to the atmospheric temperature and humidity.
 Typically, you would lie it flat, preferably pressed flat for 24 to 48 hours.
 This makes it lose its “rolled” memory.

 As the name suggests, we produce this type of veneer through a rotary action.
 The log of timber is rotated at high speed.
 Then, a shaper, a sort of knife cuts the surface of the log.
 The wood unravels in the form of a continuous sheet, rather like a paper towel unraveling.
-Due to the speed of the process, the finish of rotary-cut veneer does not look as elegant as a flat cut veneer.
+Due to the speed of the process, the finish of a rotary-cut veneer does not look as elegant as a flat-cut veneer.
 As a result, this type of veneer comes at a cheaper price, but you cannot use it on say, kitchen cabinets, where you need an elegant finish.

 Most types of veneer are machine cut in a factory.
 However, it isn’t all that difficult to create your own veneer with appropriate machinery.
 We refer to this type of veneer as a shop-sawn veneer.
 Because this veneer is a manually-produced type, it tends to be thicker than regular veneers.
-We usually produce shop-sawn veneer by using equipment like a mechanized saw, band saw, and sanding machines.
+We usually produce shop-sawn veneers by using equipment like a mechanized saw, band saw, and sanding machines.

 If you are ready to make that extra effort to produce your own veneers, you get a choice of patterns and finishes.
 Because you get to choose, you get a much more extensive range than you would get from buying it.
 However, the downside of the shop-sawn veneer is that you can’t use it for sharply-curved surfaces.